 It is critically important that if you are facing criminally violent charges in California that you don’t brush them off, but rather, take them very seriously.
 Calling the Manshoory Law Group is a good start.
 Shaheen F. Manshoory is an aggressive and competent trial attorney in Los Angeles who specializes in criminal defense law in the state of California.

 The skilled legal team at the Manshoory Law Group is dedicated to fighting to protect the rights and freedoms of individuals facing criminal charges in Orange County, California, and other surrounding areas.

-- In a position where your life was in jeopardy, you could sustain physical bodily harm, or be touched in an unlawful way.
+- There is a reasonable belief that a situation poses an imminent danger of harming a person.
+In a position where your life was in jeopardy, you could sustain physical bodily harm, or be touched in an unlawful way.

-- Your thoughts about your position were rational and reasonable as to why you acted forcefully to avoid death, physical harm, or unwarranted touching.
+- There is a reasonable belief that quick action of force must be taken to defend against the imminent danger.
+Your thoughts about your position were rational and reasonable as to why you acted forcefully to avoid death, physical harm, or unwarranted touching.

-- You didn’t use an excessive amount of force to stop the danger you reasonably believed was coming your way.
+- The amount of force used against the imminent danger was a reasonable amount.
+You didn’t use an excessive amount of force to stop the danger you reasonably believed was coming your way.
 Instead, you used an understandable amount of force only to prevent another party from hurting you.